jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 There must be a way to cache a reference to `data` while keeping it's scope within our component, then, pass that to `ExpensiveChild` instead of re-creating `data` on every re-render...

 ## Memoization
-[Memoization](https://en.wikipedia.org/wiki/Memoization) is just that.
-Memoization is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.
+[Memoization](https://en.wikipedia.org/wiki/Memoization) is a fancy computer science term for caching the result of a value or function and keeping it's object reference rather than creating a new one.

 Let's memoize the `data` prop before it's passed to `ExpensiveChild`.
 In our functional component example we can use `React.useMemo` (`React.useCallback` is useful when we want to memoize a function):